Center for Justice Innovation x NYC OATH

 Illustration

-Our product team began this project by attending a day in court, participating in the existing Quality of Life in-person course, interviewing real participants before and after actual sessions, and hosting several workshops with SMEs.
+Our work began with an initial phase of qualitative research where we attended a day in court, participated in the existing Quality of Life in-person course, interviewed participants before and after their sessions, and hosted several workshops with Subject Matter Experts from New York City's Office of Administrative Trials and Hearings (OATH)

 cji-sequence-d